iamsitting/iamsitting.github.io/content/markdown/2025/01/aspire.md

 What if your services live in separate repositories?

-That’s where Git submodules help.
+That's where Git submodules help.
 You can add each service as a submodule to your Aspire app repository:

 ```bash
 git submodule add https://example.com/service1 services/service1